-For example, the growing pressure from testing in schools and the rise of online pressure, via social media, are two factors which have been suggested as contributing to the rise in children’s mental health problems – with the number of university drop-outs due to mental health problems reported to have tripled in recent years.
+For example, the growing pressure from testing in schools and the rise of online pressure, via social media, are two factors which have been suggested as contributing to the rise in mental health problems among children and young adults – with the number of university drop-outs due to mental health problems reported to have tripled in recent years.

 The importance of the early years

 Research into neurodevelopment indicates that the human brain grows and develops particularly rapidly during the first two years of life.
 This is a time when the brain may be especially open to positive (or negative) development.
 We also know that stress can impact perinatal mental health and adversely affect parent-child bonding – and that positive Parent-Child bonding appears to be important for the long-term mental health and resilience of children.
 This suggests that the early years (and encouraging and supporting good parenting in the early years) are important for long term mental health.

 It may be possible to encourage resilience and adaptive coping

 A study of sisters in ‘at risk’ families has suggested a number of protective factors which enabled some of the sisters in some families to respond with greater resilience.
 These protective factors included social support networks outside the family and individual factors (such as emotion differentiation and acceptance of the past).

 Where similar serious adverse life experiences can trigger mental illness in some people but not in others, this suggests a possible role for interventions to encourage resilience and adaptive coping, including social support networks.